-- general condition; and

-- extent of slope erosion
+- general condition; and - extent of slope erosion

 - ii.
 The objective of the road and pavement condition surveys shall be to identify defects and sections with similar characteristics.
-All defects shall be

-systematically referenced, recorded and quantified for the purpose of determining the mode of rehabilitation.

-- iii.
-In addition to visual means, the pavement condition surveys shall be carried out using Network Survey vehicles mounted with equipments such as high resolution cameras, digital laser profilometer, transverse profiler- the data from which should be geo-referenced using a DGPS receiver and in vehicle data processing software or equivalent technology to accurately measure the pavement surface properties covered earlier. - iv.
+All defects shall be systematically referenced, recorded and quantified for the purpose of determining the mode of rehabilitation. - iii.
+In addition to visual means, the pavement condition surveys shall be carried out using Network Survey vehicles mounted with equipments such as high resolution cameras, digital laser profilometer, transverse profiler- the data from which should be georeferenced using a DGPS receiver and in vehicle data processing software or equivalent technology to accurately measure the pavement surface properties covered earlier.
+This pavement condition survey shall also be used as a repository for civil work and shall be carried out as per the directions of NHIDCL. - iv.
 Supplemented by actual measurements and in accordance with the widely accepted methodology (AASHTO, IRC, OECD, TRL and World Bank Publications) adapted to meet the study requirements.
 The measurement of rut depth would be made using standard straight edges. - v.
 The shoulder and embankment conditions shall be evaluated by visual means and the existence of distress modes (cuts, erosion marks, failure, drops) and extent (none, moderate, frequent and very frequent) of such distress manifestations would be recorded. - vi.
-For sections with severe distresses, additional investigations as appropriate shall be carried out to determine the cause of such distresses. - vii.
+For sections with severe distresses, additional investigations as appropriate shall be carried out to determine the cause of such distresses. vii.
 Middle 200m could be considered as representative sample for each one km. of road and incase all other things are considered similar.